 Just a few minutes’ drive from Porto Colom, Vall D’Or Golf is a full 18-hole course commanding magnificent views, in a restful countryside setting.
 Some 35 km up the coast, Club de Golf de Son Servera is another excellent 18-hole course, the second oldest golf club in Mallorca.

-Several keen English golfers were involved in the formation of this 9-hole course in the 1960s, on the northeast coast of Mallorca.
-In 2012, it has been expanded to an 18-hole course.
-Narrow fairways call for accurate teeing off. […] Son Servera Golf
+Several keen English golfers were involved in the formation of this 9-hole course in the 1960s, on the northeast coast of Mallorca. […] Son Servera Golf

 Exploratory sea excursions

 See the awesome East from another perspective by setting off on boat.
 Illa Balear organise trips by catamaran from the harbour in Porto Cristo, taking you all along the rugged hidden coves and natural sea caves of this Mediterranean paradise coast.
 There are seven departure points, including Porto Cristo, Cala Ratjada, and Cala Millor.
 Visit illabalear.com for details and to book.

 Whether you like biking, walking, horse riding or running the Via Verde has something for everyone.

 Walkers, runners, cyclists, and horseback riders are taking advantage of the Balearics’ first ‘Via Verde’.
 The 29km route close to Manacor is predominantly […] Exploring the ‘Via Verde’ in Manacor

 The soils of the east, with its proximity to the sea and exposure to the north, possesses special characteristics that make it conducive to cultivating distinctive grapes.
 Visiting one of the following bodegas is a unique experience, giving an insight into the tradition of creating great wines in this remote corner.